deep-bi/starrocks-backup-and-restore/README.md

 The StarRocks Backup & Restore tool provides production-grade automation for backup and restore operations.

+**Important:** This tool requires StarRocks 3.5 or later.
+Earlier versions are not supported due to differences in the `SHOW FRONTENDS` and `SHOW BACKENDS` command output formats, which are used for cluster health checks.

 ## Installation

 ### Option 1: Install from PyPI (Recommended for Production)